brettski/ipwatch/python/readme.md

 There are two pieces for ipWatch.
 The ipWatch app and a server (simple cloud function) to send requests to for getting the current IP address.

+## Command Line Commands

+Let's build some command line options.
+Here are some thoughts

+- run the test (ip check)
+- list current ip from db
+- list all ip from db

 ## Notice

 See [nodejs readme](../nodejs/readme.md) for setting up remote function.